jdjakub/phd-thesis/ch-bl.md

 2. Its replacement state editor, to be ported from \ac{JS} to Masp
 3. The Masp interpreter, to be ported from \ac{JS} to \ac{BL-ASM}

 In BootstrapLab, we split the task of supplanting the temporary state viewer into two halves.
 We first replaced the temporary viewer, which exists fully outside of the system, with an editor that uses in-system state and graphics, but is controlled from \ac{JS} (recall Heuristic\ \ref{in-state-op}).
 We then started to port the editor code from the platform to in-system Masp, which is where we are at the time of writing.
-Figure\ \ref{substrate-debt} shows the situation in terms of platform/substrate/product.
+Figure\ \ref{fig:substrate-debt} shows the situation in terms of platform/substrate/product.

 \begin{figure}
 \centering